WursterKyle/Group-Project/README.md

-# Main Branch for Baseball Analytics Group Project
+# Trial Branch for Baseball Analytics Group Project
+# I am doing code snippets and prompts to see how they work